 - The practicum site has a clear commitment to training.
 The training activity of staff professionals is recognized as a legitimate employment related activity.
 Good evidence of this is that the setting has a history of providing supervision and other training activities for psychology trainees and/or trainees in other disciplines. - There is at least one licensed psychologist who is competent to supervise the training experiences specified in the student's practicum training agreement. - The setting should serve a variety of clients in terms of ethnicity, age, gender, and DSM diagnosis, as well as health related disturbances (i.e., HIV/AIDS, cancer, dementia, etc.). - The student must be clearly identified to both staff and patients as a psychology practicum student. - The student must not have any dual role or conflict of interest relationship within the setting.
-This prohibits students from being "paid employees" of a site.
-Students may receive a training stipend for practicum if provided by their placement but should not be compensated as employees.
+Students may receive compensation for practicum if provided by their placement but should be regarded as trainees placed at the site for educational purposes.
 Relatedly, the program cannot restrict students' employment activities outside of the program.
-As such, students may work outside the program as

-- Psychological Associates but any such employment cannot be counted towards fulfilling their practicum training hours. - Practicum in a solo private practice is prohibited.
+As such, students may work outside the program as Psychological Associates, or in other roles, but any such employment cannot be counted towards fulfilling their practicum training hours. - Practicum in a solo private practice is prohibited.
 Practicum training in a group private practice, with a history of practicum training, is permitted.